Aliyah Boston leads South Carolina past Louisville in Final Four

 “With the awards, I’m really blessed, but my main focus is bringing home a national championship Sunday night, and so I’m just really locked in on that,” Boston said.
 “I think the game just opened up, and we were just able to continue to move the ball, and it opened up for me to get more scoring opportunities.”

-Boston had 15 points and 10 rebounds during the second half and shot 8 of 12 overall against top-seeded Louisville one game after her streak of 27 straight double-doubles ended in the Greensboro Region final.
+Boston had 15 points and 10 rebounds during the second half and shot 8 for 12 overall against top-seeded Louisville one game after her streak of 27 straight double-doubles ended in the Greensboro Region final.
 She had 19 points and seven rebounds while playing just 28 minutes in an 80-50 rout of Creighton.

 Every starter for the Gamecocks scored in double figures, with junior guard Brea Beal tallying 12 points on 5-for-7 shooting.
-The defensive specialist also had a hand in limiting Cardinals leading scorer Hailey Van Lith to nine points on 4 of 11 from the field and forcing the sophomore guard into four of Louisville’s 15 turnovers.
+The defensive specialist also had a hand in limiting Cardinals leading scorer Hailey Van Lith to nine points on 4 for 11 from the field and forcing the sophomore guard into four of Louisville’s 15 turnovers.

-Van Lith was averaging 21.5 points in this NCAA tournament and coming off 22 points on 9-of-15 shooting in a 62-50 win against Michigan in the Wichita Region final.
+Van Lith was averaging 21.5 points in this NCAA tournament and coming off 22 points on 9-for-15 shooting in a 62-50 win against Michigan in the Wichita Region final.

 “I think it’s a mentality to have every single game,” Beal said of her attention to defense.
 “You can’t turn it on and turn it off when you choose to.
 It’s a talent I’ve grown into and just added to since I was a freshman.
 Especially now you just have to lock in and know what your job is offensively and defensively.”